AchiugoTrust/Asteroids/README.md

-Building a multidirectional shooter video game with Python
+I'm building a multidirectional shooter video game with Python